 Get regular exercise and try not to exercise within 5 hours of going to sleep

 It is recommended to get roughly 15 minutes of sunlight a day.
 The trick is to get a consecutive 15 minutes of sun, rather than 5 minutes here and 2 minutes there.
-It takes about 10-15 minutes for your body to initiate the process of synthesizing Vitamin D. Sunscreen and hats protect your skin from damage, but small amounts of sunlight is safe.
-Morning sunlight may reduce your risk from skin damage, and may also contribute to a slimmer waist line.
+It takes about 10-15 minutes for your body to initiate the process of synthesizing Vitamin D. Sunscreen and hats protect your skin from damage, but small amounts of sunlight are safe.
+Morning sunlight may reduce your risk of skin damage, and may also contribute to a slimmer waistline.

 3. Ditch the Sugar to Fat

-Functional medicine doctors and health enthusiasts are leading a paradigm shift with how we view fat.
-Dr. David Perlmutter, Dr. Mark Hyman, Dr. David Ludwig, Dave Asprey and Dominic D’Agostino, Ph.D. all agree that fat has gotten a false reputation for being bad for your health.
-Your brain is comprised of 60% fat and without essential fats you would have a hard time thinking clearly.
+Functional medicine doctors and health enthusiasts are leading a paradigm shift in how we view fat.
+Dr. David Perlmutter, Dr. Mark Hyman, Dr. David Ludwig, Dave Asprey, and Dominic D’Agostino, Ph.D. all agree that fat has gotten a false reputation for being bad for your health.
+Your brain is comprised of 60% fat and without essential fats, you would have a hard time thinking clearly.

 You don’t have to be an expert meditator, or an experienced yogi to reap the benefits of meditation.
 Sitting quietly does more than reduce your stress levels, it can actually improve your brain health.
 A recent study found that mindfulness practice can increase the grey matter in your brain, which is mainly comprised of neural cell bodies.
 The ratio of grey to white matter is associated with neurodegeneration.
 As we get older, our grey matter starts dwindling away increasing the risk for neurodegenerative diseases.

 GABA is a neurotransmitter which is essential in regulating communication between brain cells.
-It has a crucial impact in your mood, cognition, and how your body responds to stress.
-However, GABA doesn’t cross the blood brain barrier so the reason why taking GABA supplements is not much effective is that it increases level on the blood but its not increasing levels on the brain.
-In addition to prescription and non- prescription GABA derivatives.
-Nootropics, which are supplements that is allowed by the blood-brain barrier that has nearly identical effects to increasing GABA levels in the brain.
+It has a crucial impact on your mood, cognition, and how your body responds to stress.
+However, GABA doesn’t cross the blood brain barrier so the reason why taking GABA supplements is not much effective is that it increases levels in the blood but it does not increase levels in the brain.
+In addition to prescription and non-prescription GABA derivatives.
+Nootropics, which are supplements that are allowed by the blood-brain barrier that has nearly identical effects to increasing GABA levels in the brain.

-Nootropics are popular in greatly enhancing our brains cognitive function like focus, peace of mind, thinking and memory.
-In addition, it’s scientifically proven that brain enhancing nootropic supplements can also eliminate anxiety, condition our mood, reduce stress and make us sleep better.
-These are all the effects of and increase on GABA levels in the brain.
+Nootropics are popular in greatly enhancing our brain’s cognitive functions like focus, peace of mind, thinking, and memory.
+In addition, it’s scientifically proven that brain-enhancing nootropic supplements can also eliminate anxiety, condition our mood, reduce stress, and make us sleep better.
+These are all the effects of an increase in GABA levels in the brain.